CHIANTI -- an atomic database for emission lines -- Paper XVII: Version 10.1, revised ionization and recombination rates and other updates: Revised ionization and recombination rate coefficients

 Recently \citet{bleda_pseq} have reported radiative and dielectronic recombination coefficients for ions in the phosphorus sequence for ions with nuclear charge Z from 16 through 30 plus a few ions with higher nuclear charges.
 These rates refer to the recombination of S-like ions to the P-like ions.
 In the case of the recombination of \ion{Fe}{xii} to \ion{Fe}{xi} it was possible for the authors to compare their calculations with the measurements of \citet{novotny_dr}.
 As the authors state, "Given the complexity of the problem, ..., the overall agreement, ..., is quite good." \citet{bleda_pseq} provide fit parameters for their coefficients that are reproduced in the files released in the current CHIANTI release.

 In general, the changes from the rates in the version 10.0 CHIANTI database are often not that large.
-In the case of \ion{S}{ii}, the version 10.0 coefficients were taken from the work of \citet{mazzotta}.
-The agreement between the two is very good at high temperature but below $2 \times 10^4$~K the rates of \citet{bleda_pseq} include the significant lower temperature processes.
+In the case of \ion{S}{ii}, the version 10.0 coefficients were taken from the work of \citet{mazzotta} The agreement between the two is very good at high temperature but below $2 \times 10^4$~K, the rates of \citet{bleda_pseq} are significantly higher than those of \citet{mazzotta}. \citet{mazzotta} often included the rates of \citet{shull} who provided fits to the the rates of \citet{jacobs_fe}.
+As pointed out by \citet{savin_laming}, the calculations of Jacobs, and others, were computed with a code that only considered LS levels.
+At low temperatures, the strongest process for dielectronic recombination proceeds through a dielectronic excitation involving no change in the principle quantum number ($\Delta$N = 0) in the core electrons.
+This is followed by a stabilizing ($\Delta$N = 0) radiative transition.
+These transitions can not be included in LS models and consequently the dielectronic recombination rate at low temperatures is underestimated.

 However, the differences are mostly of importance for photoionized plasmas.
-For \ion{Ca}{vi} the new DR rates of \citet{bleda_pseq} are about 50\% lower than the rates of \citet{shull} that were included in CHIANTI version 10.0.
+For high temperature dielectronic recombination ($\Delta$N $>$ 0), of \ion{Ca}{vi} the new DR rates of \citet{bleda_pseq} are about 50\% lower than the rates of \citet{shull} that were included in CHIANTI version 10.0.
 For \ion{Ni}{xiv} \citet{bleda_pseq} show considerable difference between their DR rates and those of \citet{mazzotta}.
-Version 10.0 of CHIANTI still included the DR rates of \citet{shull} and these are quite close to the new rates of \citet{bleda_pseq}.
+Version 10.0 of CHIANTI still included many of the DR rates of \citet{shull} for the phosphorus isoelectronic sequence and these are often roughly comparable to the new rates of \citet{bleda_pseq} at higher temperatures.